elmgdad/laravel-web-terminal/README.md

 ## 🐛 Security Issues

-If you discover a security vulnerability, please send an email to [hi@smartwf.ir](mailto:hi@smartwf.ir) instead of using the issue tracker.
+If you discover a security vulnerability, please send an email to [hi@synceratech.com](mailto:hi@synceratech.com) instead of using the issue tracker.

 ## 📄 License